boppetson/personal-website/content/posts/2022-01-18-my-mindful-lamp.md

 ---
 ![](/media/lamp-shot.jpg)

 I built a lamp to help me be more mindful about how I use my phone.
-I, like many, am addicted to my phone.
-While I’m alright with this arrangement because I find my phone extremely useful, I don’t like when I’m not in control of the interaction.
+I, like many, feel addicted to my phone.
+While I’m alright with this because I find my phone extremely useful, I don’t like when I’m not in control of the interaction.
 Sometimes, I’ve caught myself reflexively grabbing my phone without purpose while I’m working or relaxing.
 Whenever this happens, I get a yucky feeling deep in my stomach since I’m unintentionally distracting myself.
 Distractions are fine and often useful, but I want to choose when and how and what I’m doing to distract myself.
 Mindlessly reaching for my phone to get a dopamine hit is not what I want.
 Can I design something to retrain myself?

 ![](/media/light-beauty.jpg)